Tmeister/idea-factory/readme.md

 1. Navigate to 'Add New' in the plugins dashboard
 2. Navigate to the 'Upload' area
-3. Select `idea-factoryzip` from your computer
+3. Select `idea-factory.zip` from your computer
 4. Click 'Install Now'
 5. Activate the plugin in the Plugin dashboard